ed-kung/CSUN-Econ-433/labs/lab05/README.md

 	# Create the bar chart
     # YOUR CODE HERE

+[Hint: Calculate percent female using the weighted mean, and don't forget to weight by `PERWT`!]

 Show me your code and output and take the lab quiz to be dismissed.

 ## Takeaways